p-lr/TrekMe/Readme.md

 </p>

 From there, you can zoom into the area in the world you want to capture.
-Then, press the area button so an erea of selection appears on the screen.
+Then, press the area button in the top-bar so an area of selection appears.
 This area can be resized.
-Beware that USGS only provides detailed levels for USA, the same way that IGN details France and its territories.
-OpenStreetMap covers the entire world.
+Beware that USGS only provides detailed levels for USA.
+Actually, other providers only cover their relevant country, except for OpenStreetMap which covers the entire world.

 When you're done, press the download button, at the bottom right.
 A configuration menu pops up: